webaudiomodules/wam-examples/README.md

 __gui.js__
 If you want your plugin to export a gui.
 Create a es module file named gui.js.
-The module must exports a named export createElement: `async function createElement(plugin)`.
+The module must export a named export createElement: `async function createElement(plugin)`.

 The plugin parameter is the instance of the WebAudioPlugin that can be used by the GUI for example to get a reference to the AudioNode etc..